manuelkiessling/freeab-server/README.md

 ## In the browser

-Put the freeab JS into your page, before the opening body tag:
+Put the freeab JS into your page, before the closing head tag:

     <script>
     /* Change this according to your needs */